sswahn/bind/README.md

 ### Bind A Component To State
 `bind(type, component)`

 Binds a component to state changes.

-Usage:
 ```javascript
 const BoundComponent = bind('count', MyComponent)
 ```